jasongrimes/grimesit-mm/_pages/contact.md

 title: "Contact"
 ---

 Hi, there!

-I’m Jason Grimes, owner and Principal Engineer of Grimes IT.
+I’m Jason Grimes, owner and Principal Engineer of Grimes IT. ([About](/about/))

-Please [send me an email](mailto:jason+estimate@grimesit.com) about your business needs, and let’s talk about how I can help.
+Please [send me an email](mailto:jason+estimate@grimesit.com) about what your business needs, and let’s talk about how I can help.